 Housing one of the oldest civilisations on the Arabian Peninsula, Oman clings determinedly to its past.
-However, the friendly people are happy to welcome visitors and extremely proud to show off their culture.
-Tranquil beaches, magnificent dive sites, dramatic mountains, traditional architecture and so much more await you in this mystical land.
+Along with friendly people this mystical land has tranquil beaches, magnificent dive sites, dramatic mountains, traditional architecture and so much more for visitors to discover.

 Located on the southern tip of the Arabian Peninsula, the Sultanate of Oman borders the UAE on the north west and its coastline is shared between the Gulf of Oman and the Indian Ocean.
 It's a country of dramatic landscapes with rugged mountains, deep water fjords, rich green valleys and spectacular desert terrains.
 Traditional dhows still sail from port to port and in the interior you'll find weaving wadis (river valleys) studded with date-palm plantations.
 Let's not forget that Oman also has some of the most stunning and secluded beaches the Arabian Peninsula has to offer as well as some truly unforgettable snorkelling and diving spots rich with coral and marine life, including turtles.

 In the south eastern corner of the country is Salalah, capital of the Dhofar region and once the heart of the nation's frankincense trade.
 Facing south over the Arabian Sea, it boasts pristine white beaches to accompany its enviable climate along with beautiful hotels and a stunning natural backdrop of mountains, springs and waterfalls.
 Don't miss the colourful souks, including the fabulous incense souk, where you can haggle for a bargain or two.